-For the best storage of $\mathfrak{Pers}$ and $\mathfrak{Perns}$ the seeds must be very dry.
-Test this by hitting them with a hammer.
-They should shatter and should not squish.
-When dry seal in a moisture proof container and freeze them for 3 days to kill bern weevils that may be living inside the seed.
-Store in a cool dry place.
+For the best storage of Peas and Beans the seeds must be very dry.
+They must shatter when hit by a hammer and not squish.
+When dry freeze them for 3 days to kill bean weevils that may be living inside the seed.
+Seal in a moisture proof container stored in a cool dry place.